sdiehl/wiwinwlh/tutorial.md

 is installed.
 These are the user-facing APIs that we wish to expose to downstream consumers.

-For an executable the ``main-is`` field indicates the Main module for the project that exports the ``main`` function to run for the executable logic of the application.
+For an executable, the ``main-is`` field indicates the Main module for the project that exports the ``main`` function to run for the executable logic of the application.
 Every module in the package must be listed in one of ``other-modules``, ``exposed-modules`` or ``main-is`` fields.